Understanding How Daily Payment Loans Work

 Before investing in daily payment business loans, it’s a good idea to get a full understanding of what they are.
 These types of short-term financing give small businesses the quick access to cash they need when dealing with unexpected expenses.
 Daily payment business loans usually have short terms, typically anywhere between three and 18 months.
 With this funding, business owners make a small payment every single day until the loan is paid off.
 This unique repayment structure allows for the quick turnaround rates of these loans.

 Even though paying back a lender every single day sounds like a lot, it shouldn’t be a problem for businesses with a steady cash flow.
 And nowadays, because businesses can make payments electronically, daily payment business loans are becoming a common practice.
-According to Nacha, the administrator of the ACH Network, an electronic payment system, ACH volume reached 23 billion payments in 2018, which increased by 1.5 billion over the previous year.
+According to Nacha, the administrator of the ACH Network, an electronic payment system, ACH volume reached 30 billion payments in 2022.

 Are Daily Payments the Right Loan Type for Your Business?